AshtonRopp/Zstandard_Decompressor/README.md

 \* Refer to zstd compression format page to determine number of bytes allocated based on flag

 ## Test Vector Setup
 To process this input via a System Verilog simulation, it must be converted to a test vector.
 This can be done via the below command.
+Note: zstd uses little-endian format, and this command maintains that.

 ```
 head -c 32 input.zst | xxd -p -c 2 > input.data